titoirfan/titoirfan.github.io/docs/projects/autonomous_tram.md

 # Autonomous Tram

-*An autonomous tram developed in cooperation with the Indonesian Railway Industry Company (PT INKA) and PT Riset Kecerdasan Buatan (PT RKB).
-I was in charge of the radar-based perception system and the tram's system integration.*
+*An autonomous tram developed in cooperation with the Indonesian Railway Industry Company (PT INKA) and PT Riset Kecerdasan Buatan (PT RKB).*

 ---